JamieBort/routed-react-app-gh-pages/README.md

 To view the hosted page navigate to https://jamiebort.github.io/routed-react-app-gh-pages/

 Success.
-Had to make some changes to
+Had to make these two changes:

 ```
     <Routes>